-The exhibition brings together more than 80 works, including 41 Installation Drawings, large framed works, and nearly 30 of the artist's notebooks.
-Exclusively for the Menil, the artist is creating a site-specific work, filling an entire gallery.
+This landmark traveling exhibition brings together more than 80 works, including 41 Installation Drawings, large framed works, and nearly 30 of the artist's notebooks.
+Exclusively for the Menil, the artist is creating a new site-specific work, filling an entire gallery.
 Also on view will be four films by the artist.
-All of the work on view will unfold chronologically, tracing Serra's ever-evolving early ideas and methods.
+All of the work on view will unfold chronologically, tracing Serra's everevolving early ideas and methods.